Skip to main content

 }

-Wu: 0.25 is intentionally high.
-Winback is where the platform’s CATE signal earns its keep — half of the lapsed customers would have come back anyway (sure things) and the other half won’t come back regardless (lost causes).
-The narrow band of persuadable customers in the middle is the ROI of the whole program.
+upliftWeight: 0.6 is intentionally high.
+Winback is where the uplift signal earns its keep — half the lapsed customers would return anyway (sure things) and the other half won’t return regardless (lost causes).
+The narrow band of persuadable customers is the ROI of the whole program.
+(The uplift term influences ranking once the 15% holdout has generated enough treated-vs-control outcomes — see Uplift Modeling.)

 Sample response: